darrenjkt/MS3D/docs/GETTING_STARTED.md

 # Usage

+## Demo
+We provide a [demo](VISUALIZATION.md) to visualize the detections of the trained detectors in this repository.

+## Pseudo-label generation and fine-tuning

 ### Preliminary

 Even if you already have generated infos from OpenPCDet, you need to re-generate the infos for nuScenes and Lyft (gt database not required) because we updated infos to include sequence metadata and we use 16 sweeps.

 If you'd like to train a separate detector to the ones we've provided, you can follow [nuScenes SECOND-IoU](../tools/cfgs/nuscenes_models/uda_secondiou_vehicle.yaml) for reference.